-The relative change in total hemoglobin ( $\Delta$ ctHb) is a sub-parameter of StO2.
-A trending value, $\Delta$ ctHb is calculated from the sum of relative changes in oxygenated hemoglobin and deoxygenated hemoglobin ( $\Delta$ O2Hb and $\Delta$ HHb).
-Each connected tissue oximetry sensor site StO2 measurement has its own $\Delta$ ctHb sub-parameter.
+The relative change in total hemoglobin (Δ ctHb) is a sub-parameter of StO2.
+A trending value, Δ ctHb is calculated from the sum of relative changes in oxygenated hemoglobin and deoxygenated hemoglobin (Δ O2Hb and Δ HHb).
+Each connected tissue oximetry sensor site StO2 measurement has its own Δ ctHb sub-parameter. Δ ctHb parameters are only available if the Δ ctHb parameter feature is enabled.
+Please contact your local Edwards representative for more information on enabling this advanced feature.
+For additional information, see Relative Change in Total Hemoglobin - Δ ctHb on page 322.